-While we seek broad coverage under our pending patent applications, our patent applications do not include any claims drawn to the active pharmaceutical agent cantharidin per se or for the broad use of our API alone for the treatment of warts or molluscum, although we have filed patent applications on our cantharidin preparations, cantharidin formulations, dosing regimens, methods of preparation including methods of synthesis, and methods of use.
+While we seek broad coverage under our pending patent applications, our granted patent and pending patent applications do not include any claims drawn to the active pharmaceutical agent cantharidin per se or for the broad use of our API alone for the treatment of warts or molluscum.
+However, our granted patent and pending patent applications do claim our cantharidin preparations, cantharidin formulations, applicator devices, dosing regimens, methods of preparation including methods of synthesis, and methods of use.
 Despite these patent filings, there is always a risk that modification of the specific formulation, manufacturing process, method of application, and/or specific method of use may allow a competitor to avoid infringement claims.
-In addition, patents, if granted, will expire, and we cannot provide any assurance that any patents will be issued from our pending or any future applications.
+In addition, patents, if granted, will expire, and we cannot provide any assurance that any additional patents will issue from our pending or any future patent applications.

-As of December 31, 2018, we have nationalized three international patent applications for utility patents, two of which have been nationalized in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, and Mexico, and one of which has been nationalized in the United States, Europe, and Japan.
+We currently have one granted Australian patent covering our formulation of VP-102, applicator devices and systems comprising the formulation and methods of using the same.
+Additionally, as of February 11, 2020, we have nationalized five international patent applications for utility patents, four of which have been nationalized in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, and Mexico, and one of which has been nationalized in the United States, Europe, and Japan.
 Two of these European patent applications have been registered in Hong Kong.
-In addition, we have three pending international patent applications and one patent application for a design patent.
+In addition, we have one pending international patent applications and one patent application for a United States design patent.
 These patent applications relate to VP-102, our proprietary applicator, and other inventions related to VP-102.
-Our patent applications related to VP-102 and our proprietary applicator include proposed claims relating to (i) methods for the synthesis of cantharidin, (ii) our specific formulations and preparations of VP-102, (iii) methods for purifying cantharidin, (iv) methods for detecting impurities in cantharidin, (v) the design of our proprietary applicator, including both the general design and specific design elements, (vi) claims related to safety features included in the VP-102 formulation, including colorants and bittering agents, and (vii) the method of administration of VP-102 form term adjustment and patent term extension, utility patents to issue from these patent applications are projected to expire between 2034 and 2039.
+Our patent applications related to VP-102 and our proprietary applicator include proposed claims relating to (i) methods for the synthesis of cantharidin, (ii) our specific formulations and preparations of VP-102, (iii) methods for purifying cantharidin, (iv) methods for detecting impurities in cantharidin, (v) the design of our proprietary applicator, including both the general design and specific design elements, (vi) claims related to safety features included in the VP-102 formulation, including colorants and bittering agents, and (vii) the method of administration of VP-102 for the treatment of skin lesions.
+Excluding any patent term adjustment and patent term extension, any utility patents to issue from these patent applications are projected to expire between 2034 and 2039.
 The design patent to issue from the design patent application will expire fifteen years from the date of issuance.
-We cannot provide any assurance as to whether any patents will be issued from these patent applications or, if any patents do issue, the scope of the claims that will be allowed.
+We cannot provide any assurance as to whether any additional patents will issue from these patent applications or, if any patents do issue, the scope of the claims that will be allowed.